 The club has also been nominated for the Liverpool Echo’s team of the year award.
 The ceremony will take place on Friday.

-The club was set up in 2018 by John Doran and others, with the aim of offering football coaching to local children and adults who previously had not had the opportunities to play football and socialise with others.
+The club was set up in 2018 by John Doran and others, with the aim of offering football coaching to local people who previously had not had the opportunity.

-The work the club has done within the community of Bootle saw them nominated for the prestigious North West Football award in there very first year.
+Their hard work saw the Buck’s nominated for the prestigious North West Football award in their very first year.

-After a successful few years the club now coaches over 130 players with ages ranging from as young as 6 all the way to 38 years old.
+The club has grown massively over the past few years.
+The inclusion side has over 130 players with ages ranging from 6 all the way to 38 years old.

 The team travels away to play other inclusion teams around the country and participated in ‘George Best International Disability Tournament’.